 Live Scan technology has proven itself superior to the traditional ink-and-roll fingerprinting in many ways, including being:

-● Much Less Messy - With Live Scan, you don’t have to deal with any more ink, gel or solution on your hands.
+● Less Mess - With Live Scan, you don’t have to deal with any more ink, gel or solution on your hands.
 It’s as simple as placing your finger down on the sanitized glass plate.

 ● Quicker Than Ever Before - Because Live Scan gives you digitized prints, the data can be immediately forwarded (via a highly-secure VPN) to the Illinois State Police (ISP) and to the FBI.
 The necessary authorities will have your prints and get to work in minutes, rather than days.